Post

 People metrics:

 It measures the ability and skill levels of software testing teams.
-E.g., Are teams working as per schedule, are the quality of defects teams identify within the stipulated time, the productivity of the team, etc.
+E.g., are teams working as per schedule, are the quality of defects teams identify within the stipulated time, the productivity of the team, etc.

 What are some of the critical software testing metrics businesses should know?